-A passion for the details, and an ability to explain them
+A passion for the details, an ability to explain them

 One of the most important skills a successful controller can have is the ability to stay organized.
 Controllers have to keep up with so much information, often tracked in complex spreadsheets, that orderliness is vital.

-Excellent communication skills are crucial.
+Excellent soft skills are crucial, too.
 A controller must be able to relay difficult, dense information to upper management in a precise and easy-to-understand way.
 Controllers who are good communicators can also provide your company with valuable analysis and expert opinions on financial topics.

 The personality to get along with coworkers

 Hiring a controller can be a big step.
-Depending on the size of your company, whoever lands the position could be in charge of the firm's entire financial state.
+Depending on the size of your company, the candidate who lands the position could be in charge of the firm's entire financial state.
 Start by seeking organized team players who excel in accounting and are not intimidated by the thought of providing complete financial support.

 Questions to ask controller job candidates